shpml/fundamentals/10_chapter/08_lesson.md

 #### A Closer Look at the DOM

-We mentioned before that when a browser retrieves the HTML for a page it makes a model of that page in memory.
+We mentioned before that, when a browser retrieves the HTML for a web page, it makes a model of that page in memory.
 This model is called the DOM.

 ![](/assets/chapter5/dom.png)

-The DOM is a *language independent* model of the page.
-It is not a part of HTML or JavaScript, but follows a separate set of rules.
+The DOM is a *language-independent* model of the page.
+It is not a part of HTML or JavaScript but instead follows a separate set of rules.

 The difference between HTML and the DOM can often be a little hard to grasp for those just starting out in programming.
 An HTML page is simply a text document written in a language the browser understands.
 It uses opening and closing tags to provide structure and give meaning to the content of the page.